Manta-Epitech-Academy/p5js_dj/part1_starter/workshop/workshop.md

 - ✅ Move track1 slider → track1 volume changes
 - ✅ Move track2 slider → track2 volume changes
 - ✅ Sounds loop continuously
+- ✅ Upload background image → displays as background
+- ✅ Upload sound for Track 1 → replaces default sound
+- ✅ Upload sound for Track 2 → replaces default sound
+- ✅ Touch buttons on mobile → work without double-triggering
+- ✅ Resize browser window → everything scales properly

 ### Troubleshooting

 **No sound?**
 - Check that p5.sound library is included
-- Check that sound files are in the `assets` folder
+- Check that sound files are in the `assets` folder or have been uploaded
 - Check browser console for errors

 **Buttons don't work?**
 - Check that click detection logic is correct
 - Check button positions match your click detection
+- On mobile, check that touch events are properly handled

 **Volume doesn't change?**
 - Check that you're reading slider values in `draw()`
 - Check that you're applying volume to playing sounds
 - Check that volume conversion (divide by 100) is correct

+**Image doesn't display after upload**
+- Check that you're using `image()` in `draw()` and checking if `bgImage` exists

+**Sound doesn't play after upload**
+- Make sure you're calling `loadSound(file.data)` and setting the volume

 ---